 This post is updated weekly.
+Please share this information with community partners who may be interested.
 To find additional OPEN opportunities, which may have tight deadlines, or to see past funding announcements, visit the Funding Opportunities thread in the Forum [members only].

 If you know of an open funding opportunity that may be of interest to the OK In the Know community, tell us about it!
 Post a comment below, add it to the Funding Opportunities thread in the Forum [members only] or contact us.